Smart collections

 Pick records (manual collections)

 For a manual collection, pick the records yourself and order them as you want them to appear.
 You can re-order, add, or remove records at any time.
+When the target is events, you can optionally narrow the pickable list to a single season first.

 Set up SEO and visibility